NEW Technology via Patented Design

 In the past, some manufacturers set out to service the domestic wastewater treatment market.
-Their “floating” equipment was purposely designed to meet irresponsible coaching from domestic wastewater treatment operators.
+Their “floating” equipment was purposely designed to meet coaching from domestic wastewater treatment operators.
 The coaching was to not bring the bottom of the pond up to the surface.
-The traditional operational goal was to provide an anaerobic zone within all of their ponds, so as to provide for denitrification to occur.
+Domestic wastewater’s traditional operational goal is/was to provide an anaerobic zone within all of their ponds, so as to force denitrification to occur.
 The equipment worked poorly on domestic wastewater systems.
 And this same equipment was put on manure ponds, to try to mimic what traditionally happens at domestic wastewater treatment ponds.
 No, No, and NO!
 There are several reasons “NO” is reality, but we won’t go into these details.
 Instead, we simply go the correct route!

 If denitrification is desired at Domestic Treatment sites, there are other much more effective and more cost effective ways, such as designed wetlands, to denitrify wastewater.